nots1dd/Litemus/README.md

 5. If the build is successful, copy `keybinds.json` to `$HOME/.config/litemus/` directory (create it if needed)

 This will generate a `./build/Litemus` executable and will be able to read your custom keybinds.
 Run it to get the Litemus experience!

+#### Building with MAKE:

+If for some reason you do not like or have cmake, there is a `Makefile` for this project

+-> In the current directory run: `make` (`sudo make` should NOT be necessary)

+This should compile all the files and link them to a `Litemus` executable.
+Simply run it!

+-> To clean up, run: `make clean`

 > <span style="color: green;"><strong>Tip:</strong></span>
 >